ZENZO-Ecosystem/Guides/Developer-API-Guide.md

 ## Smelt

-Smelt (Destroy) a Forge item, the value of the item in ZNZ will be transferred to your Arcade blockchain account
+Smelt (destroy or dissolve) a Forge item.
+The value of the item in ZNZ will be transferred to your ZENZO Arcade blockchain account

 `x-www-urlencoded POST https://arcade.zenzo.io/api/v1/forgesmelt`